-The telemetry daemon (telemetryd) provides an extensible framework that can be used to handle sensor data pushed to OpenNMS Horizon.
-The framework can be used to implement support for a variety of applications which use different protocols to transfer metrics.
-Using telemetryd, operators can define listeners supporting different protocols to receive the telemetry data and adapters transferring the received data into generic formats like flows or performance data.
+The telemetry daemon (telemetryd) provides an extensible framework you can use to handle sensor data pushed to OpenNMS Horizon.
+Use the framework to support applications that use different protocols to transfer metrics.
+With telemetryd, operators can define listeners supporting different protocols to receive the telemetry data and adapters transferring the received data into generic formats like flows or performance data.